ForgeGit/ignite_wotlk/README.md

 <img src="img/fig4.png" />

+**How to read this graphic:**

+A Fire Mage's Ignite damage is expected to make up around 40% of their total critical damage by the end of a fight. ("Ignite Damage Dealt")

+If their Ignite damage exceeds this value, they have performed better than expected (represented by blue).
+Conversely, if their Ignite damage is less than 40%, they have underperformed (represented by red).
+Based on the image, it appears that approximately 50% of the time, a Fireball Mage will generate less Ignite damage than expected (indicated by the red area).
+In contrast, a FFB mage will typically generate the expected amount of damage (represented by the yellow area).
+However, it's important to note that this does not necessarily mean that FFB is always superior to TTW, and it's advisable to simulate the scenario for your own raid and gear conditions.

-**How to read this graphic:** At the end of a fight, a mage ignite damage should have dealt roughly 40% of their total critical damage.
+At the end of a fight, a Fire Mage ignite damage should have dealt roughly 40% of their total critical damage.

 If they did more than 40%, they did MORE than the expected (blue).